 1/2 cup chocolate graham cracker crumbs, divided

-Combine gelatin and orange juice and let stand for 5 minutes.
+To make this Halloween party dessert recipe, combine gelatin and orange juice and let stand for 5 minutes.
 Heat milk until boiling and add to gelatin.

 Transfer mixture to blender and blend until well blended.
 Add cream cheese, sugar, vanilla, orange peel, and blend again.